 22. Take a Ghost Tour

 Being one of the most history-filled cities in North America, the historic history continues with one of the most fun things to do in NYC at night, which includes some ghosts and hauntings around the city.
-The best part is that you don’t have to wait for Halloween to experience the spooky stories this city has to offer.
+The best part is that you don’t have to wait for Halloween in NYC to experience the spooky stories this city has to offer.

 There are a few hot spots for ghost tours, and more become available during the fall season, but here are a few cool ones to check out.